Guest Party Members | Allies and Other Characters (Empire/Republic of Tal'Dorei) | Villains

 - The Ghost: He doesn't appear until episode 9, where he speaks to the team, and then in episode 10 where we learn what he looks like.

-- Hero Killer: kills Grog during the fight in retribution for Grog trying to tear the Horn of Orcus off of him.
+- Hero Killer: He kills Grog during the fight in retribution for Grog trying to tear the Horn of Orcus off of him.
 Fortunately Grog is immediately revived by Pike.
-Though the incident is glossed over, it is the first player character death on-stream, and the only one inflicted by an enemy until Ripley kills Percy 57 episodes later.
+Though the incident is glossed over, it is the first player character death on-stream.

 - Killed Off for Real: Well, if getting put down once by Vex wasn't enough, he then got turned into an undead and was slain again by Tiberius.
 Ripping off his horn, the source of his powers and resurrection, took him out for good.

 - Knight of Cerebus: While the Underdark arc is already rather dark in tone, K'Varn's creatures bring an aspect of horror to it, and he himself is clearly The Dreaded to Vox Machina.